About the Library

 Beaumont Library District is a member of the Inland Library System.

-The Library Board meets on the third Tuesday of the month a t 6:30pm.
+The Library Board meets on the last Tuesday of the month a t 6:30pm.
 Members of the public are welcome to attend the meeting held in the Laura May Stewart Multipurpose Room.

 - Charles Ferrell 11/15

 The District was established in August 1911 and the Carnegie funded building was opened in 1914.
 An addition was built in 1966.
 A community room was added in 1981.
 The library holdings are 56,745 volumes.
 14,490 registered borrowers utilize the collections.
 Currently, the District provides library services to residents of the city of Beaumont, parts of the city of Banning, the unincorporated Cherry Valley, and unincorporated areas of Riverside County, all of which lie within the District boundaries.